Paul-Dempsey/pachde-hc-one/doc/HC-1.md

 Earlier or later firmware versions may require changes to HC-1.
 If you have an issue, please open one in the Github Issues or send me an email.

+Here is the HC-1 module with it's expander HC-2.

 ![The HC-1 mdoule](HC-1.png)

 When first loaded, there is a long initialization time to read all user and system presets from the device.
+By default, the system and user presets are cached, so the next time you open the patch or the module, it should be up and running much faster.

+You can watch the prograss of the multi-step initialization process with the row of dots on the bottom.
+When everything is connected and working as expected, all the dots will be blue.

-The Eagan Matrix devices require a high-quality MIDI connection.
+> **Trouble-shooting:** Eagan Matrix devices require a high-quality MIDI connection.
-This process can sometimes fail, especially when you have a poor MIDI connection.
+The HC-1 initialization process can sometimes fail, especially when you have a poor MIDI connection.
 When this happens, you may need to reboot HC-1 from the menu, unplug and re-plug the MIDI connection, or power cycle the device.
 When possible, make sure you're using a connection directly to the computer, and not through a USB hub.
 Even then, you may need to use a different USB port on your computer.